Geometrical representation of subshifts for primitive substitutions: Generalized Rauzy fractals

 is bounded, so $\phi_v$ is well-defined.
 And for every $n \in \Z$, we have $\phi_u(S^nv) - \phi_v(S^nv) = \phi_u(v) + V\ab(v_{[0,n)}) - V\ab(v_{[0,n)}) = \phi_u(v)$.
 By density of the orbit of $v$ and by continuity, we get that $\phi_u - \phi_v$ is constant to $\phi_u(v)$.

-If $u$ and $v$ are two elements of $\Omega$ having their right-infinite parts in common, then the proof of Definition-Proposition~\ref{def-rauzy-fractal} shows that $\phi(u) = \phi(v)$ since it also works for infinite words (it never uses the inversibility of the shift map $S$).
-If it is the left-infinite parts that $u$ and $v$ have in common, then we come back to the previous case by symmetry, looking at mirror of the words.
+If $u$ and $v$ are two elements of $\Omega$ having their right-infinite parts in common, then the proof of Proposition~\ref{prop-rauzy-fractal} shows that $\phi(u) = \phi(v)$.
+If it is the left-infinite parts that $u$ and $v$ have in common, then we come back to the previous case by symmetry, looking at the mirror of the words. \end{proof}